Wellington Stapleton-Cotton, 2nd Viscount Combermere: Military and political career

 Stapleton-Cotton was commissioned into the 7th Hussars in 1837, and served in Canada, where the regiment took part in suppressing the Papineau Rebellion, before returning to England in 1841, when he exchanged his commission into the 1st Life Guards.
 He was promoted captain in 1846, and major in 1850, holding a staff position as Secretary to the Master General of Ordnance from March to December 1852.
 He was promoted to lieutenant-colonel in 1857, and achieved the rank of full colonel in 1861, retiring from the army in 1866.

 Throughout his military career and on Combermere distinguished himself as a sportsman acquiring a reputation of being a good shooter, steeple chase rider, and keen fly-fisherman.
 He also bred horses, was a keen fox-hunter, and often judged at the Royal Agricultural and other shows in Islington and Birmingham.

 In 1847, he was returned to Parliament for Carrickfergus, a seat he held until 1857.
 In 1865 he succeeded his father in the viscountcy and entered the House of Lords.

+As owner of Combermere Abbey, his Cheshire seat, he twice rented the mansion to the Empress Elisabeth of Austria in 1881 and 1882.
+He enabled alterations to be made for her stays, accommodating her 80-strong retinue, which were paid for by the Emperor.